dariusgm/documentation-templates/repository.md

 ### Environment variables
 set DEBUG=1 to enable debugging.

+### config file
+place a `debug.conf` file in the project root for setting up the database settings.

 ## Secrets

 The credentials for accessing the servers can be found in the